renphysics/GRSpectral/PDW/README.md

 `PDW-geometry.nb` is

-The equations of motion is calculated with Matthew Headrick's `diffgeo.m` (http://people.brandeis.edu/~headrick/Mathematica/).
+The equations of motion are calculated with Matthew Headrick's `diffgeo.m` (https://sites.google.com/view/matthew-headrick/mathematica).